James Anderson. In memorandum of Edan John Barnett

 From the very first moment he saw one, he was completely besotted.
 Not the least for which how they looked, which was gorgeous, but the sound of the strings resonating.
 Playing a chord, gave him chills.
 He was so in love with the instrument that he barely even had time to study other musicians, though he did: Jimi Hendrix, Stevie Ray Vaughn, Eric Clapton… But soon his tastes widened to other forms of music, other styles; some retro, some old and camp, virtually everything, except, anything mainstream.

 Every afternoon, he would spend time with his guitar.
 First thing, crack a beer, then sit down and play, and practice, and for hours on end.
-And, soon, he was developing his own style, coming up with his own intonations that he couldn’t wait to one day try out with a band.
+And soon, he was developing his own style, coming up with his own intonations that he couldn’t wait to one day try out with a band.

 Now, he stood and lazily walked down the steps, took one last look around at the afternoon, and, contented, got into a cab and picked up a carton of beer on his way home.

-He paid the driver and grabbed the carton and made his way up the steps of the flat that he now rented, marvelling that life could be this good.
+He paid the driver and grabbed the carton and made his way up the steps of the flat that he now rented, marveling that life could be this good.
 What did he want that he didn’t have?
 He had money, a passion, and the basics, virtually everything a man needed, even a savings account that was becoming quite a nest egg, almost enough to buy that property that he dreamt of, and yet there was something missing, wasn’t there.

 He opened the door with his key and was happy to find everything just as he had left it: the lazy-boy chair, the leather couches, the small glass set table, the spotless kitchen.
 He cracked a beer, then sat down to his afternoon of playing.
 His fingers were becoming lithe, easily travelling up and down the neck, repositioning, playing fast changes, had long ago formed callouses.